All Episodes

 Nobody's forcing you to go to the theater.

-Because they gave in to the woke mob and they canceled Dave Chappelle.
+No, they don't because they gave in to the woke mob and they canceled Dave Chappelle.

-Thankfully he was able to get another venue, and I guess everything went fine.
+Thankfully, he was able to get another venue, and I guess everything went fine.

 I didn't hear otherwise.

-And and he did his thing.
+And he did his thing.

 He did his routine.